cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 ## Test types

+Cypress can be used to write several different types of tests.
+This can provide even more confidence that your application under test is working as intended.

+### End-to-end

-Cypress is primarily used to write end-to-end (E2E) tests for static web sites and dynamic web applications.
-A typical E2E test visits the browser page and performs actions via page UI, just like a real user:
+Cypress was originally designed to run end-to-end (E2E) tests on anything that runs in a browser.
+A typical E2E test visits the application in a browser and performs actions via the UI just like a real user would.

 ```js
 it('adds todos', () => {